-Silver Standard Resources Inc. acquired the project in 2001, completed a large drilling program and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
+SSR completed a large drilling program prior to acquiring the project in 2001, and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
 Historical resources as outlined in the report amount to approximately 44 million ounces of silver in the Measured and Indicated categories with an additional 82.8 million ounces of silver Inferred.
 See section titled "Cautionary Note on Historical Resource Estimates".

-Silver One entered into a 3-year option agreement with Silver Standard (announced on Jan.
-17 and 23, 2017) whereby Silver One issued US\$1.0 million worth of Silver One shares upon TSX-V approval of the option agreement (January 23, 2017), is obligated to issue an additional US\$ 1.0 million worth of Silver One shares upon each of the subsequent 3 anniversaries and assume the reclamation bond on the property immediately prior to exercise of the option.
-Upon completion of the option agreement, Silver One will have earned 100% of Silver Standard's interest in the property, subject to a 3% net smelter returns royalty payable to Teck Resources USA on production from a certain claims group of the property and a charge of \$0.01 per ton payable for waste rock dumped on certain claims.
+Silver One entered into a 3-year option agreement with SSR (announced on January 17 and 23, 2017) whereby Silver One issued 1,332,900 Silver One common shares worth USD \$1,000,000 upon TSX-V approval of the option agreement (January 23, 2017).
+On January 24, 2018, the Company announced the completion its first anniversary payment to SSR Mining by issuing 2,828,636 shares at a deemed price of USD\$1,000,000.
+It is further obligated to issue an additional USD \$1,000,000 worth of Silver One shares upon each of the two subsequent anniversaries and assume the reclamation bond on the property immediately prior to exercise of the option.
+Upon completion of the option agreement, Silver One will have earned 100% of SSR's interest in the property, subject to a 3% net smelter returns royalty payable to Teck Resources USA on production from a certain claims group of the property and a charge of \$0.01 per ton payable for waste rock dumped on certain claims.

-Silver One's goal is to re-evaluate all of the resources and to explore for potential down-dip, high-grade extensions to the system.
-Drilling completed by Silver Standard partially delineated some of these deeper targets, but the testing of their full potential has not been completed.
+Silver One's goal is to re-evaluate all of the resources, including reprocessing silver from the historic leach pads.
+It will also explore for potential down-dip, high-grade extensions to the system.
+Drilling completed by SSR partially delineated some of these deeper targets, but the testing of their full potential has not been completed.
+Additionally, as indicated by historic workings throughout the area, Silver One will examine the potential for increasing the extent of the mineralized system along strike in both directions from the historic open-pits.